 For full details on accessibility, please see our accessibility plan here.

 Please contact us if you have any questions about accessibility.

 What specialist services are available at your school to meet my child’s needs?

-We work with an extensive range of services and professionals to ensure we meet the needs of each individual child.
-We encourage these professionals to visit school as often as possible to work with our staff and share their expertise.
-Wherever possible, staff implement programmes of work linked to these professionals e.g. speech and language programmes, exercises recommended by physical therapies etc.
+We work with an extensive range of services and professionals to ensure we meet the needs of each individual child, further details can be found here.
+We encourage these professionals to visit school as often as possible to work with our staff and share their expertise and staff will implement any guidance or programmes as recommended.

 What training do staff supporting children with SEND have?

 Within school, members of staff are trained in Paediatric First Aid and all staff receive annual Safeguarding Level 1 training.
 In addition, staff within school are trained in a wide range of areas specific to SEND in order to provide the best support possible for the children in our care.
 Further details can be found here.